Situju Tuju Cruise Raja Ampat

 On a liveaboard, you know you’ll spend most of your time outside: in the water, on deck, or staring at the ocean.
 That’s why the Flores Jr. Suite was an unexpected extra — and a very pleasant surprise.

-There’s plenty of space to move comfortably.
-The bathroom features copper fittings and enough room to shower with hot water after a long day in the water.
+The room was a small surprise.
+The double bed was unusually comfortable, the cabin felt clean and bright, and the gentle movement of the sea made sleeping there genuinely good.
+There is enough space to move around without bumping into anything.
+The bathroom has copper fittings and room to shower with hot water after a long day in the water.

 Life on board Situju 7

-Experience staying on a boutique liveaboard over crystal-clear waters, taste authentic gastronomy, enjoy incredible water activities in one of the world’s last diving paradises, and be amazed by unforgettable sunsets that take your breath away.
+Experience staying on a boutique liveaboard over crystal-clear waters, taste authentic local food, enjoy incredible water activities in one of the world’s last diving paradises, and watch unforgettable sunsets that take your breath away.

 The rhythm of Situju 7

-Living on board the Situju 7 liveaboard in Raja Ampat It’s about stepping into a rhythm you quickly get hooked on.
-You wake up early, yes, but without any drama.
+Living on board the Situju 7 liveaboard in Raja Ampat is about stepping into a rhythm you quickly get hooked on.
+You wake up early, yes, but not painfully so.
 You open your eyes, look around, and think: Okay, another day in paradise.
 There’s no rush here, just enjoy it!

 There is a plan, but the ocean is in charge.
 Sometimes the order of the day changes; dive sites are chosen based on visibility and sea conditions… and that’s exactly how it should be.
-The divemasters choose what’s best for your experience..
-You quickly learn that Excel doesn’t rule here..
+The divemasters choose what’s best for your experience.
+You quickly learn that schedules don’t rule here..
 And when you accept that, everything improves.
 Less stress, more enjoyment, and the feeling of experiencing something truly authentic.

 One thing we loved: with so few people on board, the rhythm adapts to everyone.
 It’s not a military-schedule liveaboard with constant rush to coordinate large groups.
 This is a luxury we didn’t expect — and loved.
 The divemasters care for each guest and their preferences with genuine empathy.